FreeRTOS/iot-reference-esp32/SecurityGuide.md

 ```
 openssl genrsa -out secure_boot_signing_key.pem 3072
 ```
 This will output `secure_boot_signing_key.pem`, which can be renamed as you see fit.
-Keep this key in a safe place as it will be necessary for updating firmware in the future.
+Keep this key in a safe place as it will be necessary for signing binaries in the future.

 #### 3.2.2 Configuring the Project to Use Secure Boot